 Store this medication at room temperature, protect it from light, and keep it out of the reach of children.
 Do not allow it to freeze.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-- is allergic to methylnaltrexone or to any of the ingredients of this medication
+- are allergic to methylnaltrexone or to any of the ingredients of this medication

-- has or may have a blockage of the gastrointestinal tract or abdominal pain that requires immediate surgery
+- have or may have a blockage of the gastrointestinal tract or abdominal pain that requires immediate surgery

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.
 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.